Zims/ss.lv_API/README.md

 3. With FastAPI create data api for read purposes

-It now has a db of 17k+ flats
-Running parse_flat_detail.py checks for all flats listed on the site.
+It now has a db of 17k+ flats. (because og github you will need to create the initial db yourself) Running parse_flat_detail.py checks for all flats listed on the site.
 Then compares the results to links already in the db.
 If a link is new it parses it and adds to db.